Preconditioners for Saddle Point Problems on Truncated Domains in Phase Separation Modelling: Introduction

 Here a solution to \eqref{eqn:red} is a new descent direction in the Uzawa iteration.
 By a choice of appropriate step size along this descent direction, global convergence of the Uzawa method is ensured.
 As the active sets change during each iteration, the linear system, and hence the preconditioners need to be updated.

 In this paper, our goal is to design effective preconditioner and hence an iterative solver for \eqref{eqn:red} such that the convergence rate is independent of problem parameters and mesh size.
+There are several classes of preconditioners: multigrid \cite{kumar2014,KUMAR20132251}, domain decomposition \cite{das2019,kumar2011a}, deflation based preconditioners \cite{das2021,katyan2020,niu2010,kumar2014z}.
 Three preconditioners are considered; two of them involves Schur complement.
 Two of these preconditioners have block diagonal structure and they correspond to non-standard norms proposed in \cite{Zulehner2011}.
 To approximate the Schur complement, we consider an approximation proposed in \cite{Bosch2014}.
 It turns out that the building blocks of these preconditioners are same, their analysis is remarkably similar, even though, they may look structurally different from the outset.
 Eigenvalue bound and condition number estimates are derived for these preconditioners for the untruncated problem.
 The obtained eigenvalue bounds seem to be tight when compared to numerically computed extreme eigenvalues.
 Subsequently, it is shown that the extreme eigenvalues of the preconditioned truncated problem are bounded from above and below by the extreme eigenvalues of the corresponding preconditioned untruncated problem.
 We also verify the effectiveness of these preconditioners numerically for various evolutions.

 The rest of this paper is organized as follows.
 In Section \ref{sec:ch}, we describe the Cahn-Hilliard model with obstacle potential, we discuss the time and space discretizations and variational formulations.
 In Section \ref{sec:solver}, we discuss briefly the solver for Cahn-Hilliard with obstacle problem.
 The preconditioners for the truncated linear saddle point problem \eqref{eqn:red}, and their eigenvalue analysis are discussed in Section \ref{sec:precon}.
 Finally, in Section \ref{sec:numexp}, we show numerical experiments with the proposed preconditioners.